ubeF/automata/README.md

   - Evaluation of NFAs
   - Conversion from NFAs to DFAs
   - Operators and Generators for NFAs

-Currently planned features:
-  - [x] Minimization of DFAs
+  - Minimalistic Tokenizer using minimized DFAs
-  - [ ] Automatic creation of NFAs from Regular Expressions